-ATLAS (A Toroidal LHC ApparatuS) is one of the four major experiments at the Large Hadron Collider (LHC) at CERN.
-It is a general-purpose particle physics experiment run by an international collaboration and, together with CMS, is designed to exploit the full discovery potential and the vast range of physics opportunities that the LHC provides.
+ATLAS is one of the four major experiments at the Large Hadron Collider (LHC) at CERN.
+It is a general-purpose particle physics experiment run by an international collaboration and, same as CMS, is designed to exploit the full discovery potential and the vast range of physics opportunities that the LHC provides.

-ATLAS's scientific exploration uses precision measurement to push the frontiers of knowledge by seeking answers to fundamental questions such as: What are the basic building blocks of matter?
-What are the fundamental forces of nature?
-Could there be a greater underlying symmetry to our universe?
+ATLAS' scientific exploration uses precision measurements to push the frontiers of knowledge by seeking answers to fundamental questions such as: What are the basic building blocks of matter?
+What are the fundamental forces of Nature?
+Could there be a greater underlying symmetry to our Universe?

 For more about the ATLAS Collaboration, the experiment, the physics and its members, please visit our Official Site.

 The ATLAS Collaboration's current approach on the release of datasets is intended for Education, Training and Outreach activities around the World.
 In order to fulfil that objective, the ATLAS Open Data project was created.

 ATLAS Open Data project aims to provide data and tools to high-school, masters and undergraduate students, to help educate them in physics-analysis techniques used in experimental particle physics.
 Sharing data collected by the ATLAS experiment for educational purposes aims to generate excitement and enthusiasm for fundamental research, inspiring physicists of the future.

 The International Masterclasses introduce particle physics to high-school students and have been running very successfully for the last 20 years.
 ATLAS data were first used in 2011, and 8 TeV ATLAS Open Data in 2015.
 Inspired by the success of International Masterclasses, a new ATLAS Open Data initiative was launched in 2016.
 And once again, a release in 2020, with a 10x more data recorded at 13 TeV centre-of-mass energy.